There are several natural remedies for constipation, but this post is going to focus on how to use coconut oil for constipation relief.

 Unhealthy Diet: Sugary and starchy foods are big culprits here.
 So you will do yourself a lot of favor by limiting your consumption of these types of foods.
-You should rather go for fiber rich foods because they promote healthy digestive system and bowel movement.
+You should rather go for fiber rich foods because they promote a healthy digestive system and bowel movement.

-Medication: Some medications such as pain killers and antibiotics actually cause constipation.
+Medication: Some medications such as painkillers and antibiotics actually cause constipation.

 Hormonal Changes: Hormonal changes in menopausal women can cause constipation.
-Some women also suffer constipation during menstrual period.
+Some women also suffer constipation during the menstrual period.
 Mine used to fluctuate between constipation and diarrhea.
 Not fun at all, believe me!

 Change of Environment: I usually get constipated whenever I travel to a new location.
-Still don’t know why it happens, but it does!
+Still, don’t know why it happens, but it does!